homeserversltd/website/premium/README.md

 6. **Documentation**: Describe file purposes in manifests
 7. **System Dependencies**: Only include essential system packages, avoid duplicating packages available in other tabs
 8. **Development Workflow**: Use `reinstall` command for rapid iteration cycles instead of manual uninstall/install
+9. **Installation**: Use the consolidated `install` command for both single and multiple tabs - it automatically detects batch mode when needed

 ### ⚠️ CRITICAL: Naming Consistency Requirements